MJRidder/village-app/README.md

 - I would like to thank Rory Patrick Sheridan for his support during this project.
 He Guided me at the start with determining the direction and the aim of the project.
 Helped me along the way by pointing out critical improvements and gave me valuable feedback on how to improve my way of working.
 - The "It Takes a Village" project has been inspired by the Django Blog mini project, which has provided much of the workflow and steps.
+- Quick shout out to Oisin Tohak who was so kind to review the comments by the evaluator with me, to improve this project

 [Back to Table of Contents](#table-of-contents)